irohn/nix.nvim/README.md

 A Neovim plugin that provides seamless integration with the Nix package manager, allowing you to install, manage, and use Nix packages directly from within Neovim.

+> This plugin is very experimental and still in active development, use at your own risk!

 ## Features

 - **Package Management**: Install, list, and remove Nix packages with simple commands